-Since there is the potential for overlap between the different manners in which source testing may occur, the ECO is responsible for coordinating the testing to prevent unnecessary or duplicate testing.
+Since there is potential for overlap between the different manners in which source testing may occur, the ECO is responsible for coordinating the testing to prevent unnecessary or duplicate testing.

-The ECO should seek the consent of the individual for testing and consult the Prosecutor to discuss other options when no statute exists for compelling the source of an exposure to undergo testing if he/she refuses.
+The ECO should seek the consent of the individual for testing and consult the Attorney General to discuss other options when no statue exists for compelling the source of an exposure to undergo testing if he/she refuses.

-1006.9 CONFIDENTIALITY OF REPORTS
+1006.6 CONFIDENTIALITY OF REPORTS